rossdrew/emuRox/README.md

 Any small chunks of time I get, I'm looking into improving on what's already written.
 For example:-

   - getting rid of java performed arithmetic (usually in `+`/`-` cases) in favor of ALU performed arithmetic (and moving to an ALU class)
-  - compressing the data driven tests;  extracting out common patterns, etc
-  - abstracting away bytes into a custom class so that I don't need workarounds for Java types
   - making the 6502 emulator, compiler and debugger available to 6502 community for testing.

 BCD and proper timing is a thing for another day as my first objective for now, is the NES emulator.